Geodesics and flows in a Poissonian city: Making connections in the Poissonian city

-{ Illustration of initial segment of a path used to provide an upper bound on the excess acquired before \(X=0\).
-This initial segment is made up of three line segments, of lengths \(T_1\), \(T_2\), and finally a length bounded above by \(T_1 \sec U\).
-Here \(T_1\), \(T_2\), \(U\) are independent with distributions given in the text. } \end{Figure} To establish this result it is simplest to consider the growth process begun with \(X_0=0\) and \(\Theta_0\) lying in the range \((0, \pi/2]\).
-We must therefore control the amount of excess required to achieve this.
-Since \(X=0\) at both ends of this segment, this can be bounded above by the length of the initial segment of the path indicated in Figure \ref{fig:excess}.
-This path uses the following directions till it first hits the \(y\)-axis: it first runs along the negative \(x\)-axis till it encounters a line of angle between \(\tfrac{\pi}{3}\) and \(\tfrac{\pi}{2}\); then moves upwards along this line till it encounters a line of angle between \(0\) and \(\tfrac{\pi}{3}\), then along that line.
-The first segment is of length \(T_1\), Exponentially distributed of rate \(\tfrac{1}{4}\).
-The second segment is of length stochastically bounded above by \(T_2\), Exponential of rate \(\tfrac{1}{4}\).
-The final segment is of length stochastically bounded above by \(T_1\sec U\), where \(U\) has density \(\tfrac{2}{\sqrt{3}}\cos u\) for \(0<u<\tfrac{\pi}{3}\) (this uses a stochastic monotonicity argument applied to the conditional distribution of \(U\) given the angle of the second line segment).
-We may take \(T_1\), \(T_2\), \(U\) to be independent.
+To establish this result it is simplest to consider the growth process begun with $X_0=0$ and $\Theta_0$ lying in the range $(0, \pi/2]$.
+We must therefore control the amount of excess required to achieve this over the initial segment of the path.
+Since $X=0$ at both ends of this segment, this excess can be bounded above by the length of the initial segment of the path indicated in Figure~\ref{fig:excess}.
+This path uses the following directions until it first hits the $y$-axis: it first runs along the negative $x$-axis until it encounters a line of angle between $\frac {\pi}{3}$ and $\frac{\pi}{2}$; it then moves upward along this line until it encounters a line of angle between $0$ and $\frac{\pi}{3}$, then along that line.
+The first segment is of length $T_1$, Exponentially distributed of rate $\frac{1}{4}$.
+The second segment is of length stochastically bounded above by $T_2$, Exponentially distributed of rate $\frac{1}{4}$.
+The final segment is of length stochastically bounded above by $T_1\sec U$, where $U$ has density $\frac{2}{\sqrt{3}}\cos u$ for $0<u<\frac{\pi}{3}$ (this uses a stochastic monotonicity argument applied to the conditional distribution of the angle of the third line segment given the angle of the second line segment).
+We may take $T_1$, $T_2$, $U$ to be independent.

-The quantity \(T_1+T_2+T_1\sec U\) is an upper bound on the path length of the initial segment and has finite mean given by \(8(1+\tfrac{\pi}{3\surd{3}})\) and finite second moment given by \(32 (3+\tfrac{2}{\surd{3}}( \pi + \log(2+\surd{3})))\).
+The quantity $T_1+T_2+T_1\sec U$ is an upper bound on the path length of the initial segment and has finite mean given by $8(1+\frac{\pi }{3\sqrt{3}})$ and finite second moment given by $32 (3+\frac {2}{\sqrt{3}}( \pi+ \log(2+\sqrt{3})))$.
 It follows that the contribution of the actual initial segment to the mean and variance of the excess is bounded and may be ignored if we can establish logarithmic increase in variance of the remainder.
-Accordingly we may suppose our growth process begins with \(X_0=0\) and with \(\Theta_0\) lying between \(0\) and \(\tfrac{\pi}{2}\), distributed according to the density \(\cos\theta\) for \(0<\theta<\tfrac{\pi}{2}\).
-(This is because the growth process will intersect the positive \(y\)-axis in the first intercept which makes an angle with the horizontal in the range \((0,\tfrac{\pi}{2})\).)
+Accordingly, we may suppose our growth process begins with $X_0=0$ and with $\Theta_0$ lying between $0$ and $\frac{\pi}{2}$, distributed according to the density $\cos\theta$ for $0<\theta<\frac{\pi }{2}$.
+[This is because the growth process will intersect the positive $y$-axis in the first intercept which makes an angle with the horizontal in the range $(0,\frac{\pi}{2})$.]